Citizen Kane: Accolades

 The National Board of Review recognized both Welles and George Coulouris for their performances in Citizen Kane, which was also voted the best film of 1941.

 It was widely believed the film would win most of its Academy Award nominations, but it received only the award for Best Original Screenplay.
 Variety reported that block voting by screen extras deprived Citizen Kane of Best Picture and Best Actor, and similar prejudices were likely to have been responsible for the film receiving no technical awards.
+In 2006, the Writers Guild of America ranked its screenplay 4th in WGA's list of 101 Greatest Screenplays.

 Legacy

 Citizen Kane was the only film made under Welles's original contract with RKO Pictures, which gave him complete creative control.
 Welles's new business manager and attorney permitted the contract to lapse.
 In July 1941, Welles reluctantly signed a new and less favorable deal with RKO under which he produced and directed The Magnificent Ambersons (1942), produced Journey into Fear (1943), and began It's All True, a film he agreed to do without payment.
 In the new contract Welles was an employee of the studio and lost the right to final cut, which later allowed RKO to modify and re-cut The Magnificent Ambersons over his objections.
 In June 1942, Schaefer resigned the presidency of RKO Pictures and Welles's contract was terminated by his successor.

 The European release of Kane was delayed until after World War II, premiering in Paris in 1946.
 Initial reception by French critics was influenced by negative views from Jean-Paul Sartre and Georges Sadoul, who criticized Hollywood's cultural sophistication and the film's nostalgic use of flashbacks.
 However, critic André Bazin delivered a transformative speech in 1946 that shifted public opinion.
 Bazin praised the film for its innovative use of mise-en-scène and deep focus cinematography, advocating for a filmic realism that allows audiences to engage more actively with the narrative.
 Bazin's essays, especially "The Technique of Citizen Kane", played a crucial role in enhancing the film's reputation, arguing it revolutionized film language and aesthetics.
 His defense of Citizen Kane as a work of art influenced other critics and contributed to a broader re-evaluation of the film in Europe and the United States.